Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states: Spectral scheme based on rational Chebyshev functions

 and

-To give an example, let us consider the simple rational (algebraically decaying) functions $[1+(v/L)^2]^{-1}$ resp. $[1+(v/L)^2]^{-3/2}$ which are rather harmless, however approximating them with Hermite polynomials fails drastically.
-In this case rational Chebyshev polynomials are more powerful, as can be observed through the relations
+As an example, consider the simple rational (algebraically decaying) functions $[1+(v/L)^2]^{-n}$ as well as $[1+(v/L)^2]^{-(n+1/2)}$ which are rather harmless, however approximating them with Hermite polynomials fails drastically.
+In this case rational Chebyshev polynomials are more powerful, as can be observed through the following relations, valid for all $n \in \NN$